Why SSH Security Matters for Ubuntu Servers

 Step 6: Block SSH Traffic by Country Using GeoIP Blocking

-If your business only operates domestically and you do not need remote access from abroad, you can block all SSH connections from foreign IP ranges.
-This is optional but dramatically reduces the volume of traffic reaching your SSH server and eliminates entire categories of attack traffic that originate from specific countries.
+If your business operates domestically and you do not need remote access from abroad, you can block all SSH connections from foreign IP ranges.
+This is optional but dramatically reduces the volume of traffic reaching your SSH service and eliminates categories of attack traffic that originate from specific countries.

 Install the required tools: